 How does the program serve the state and region in ways beyond producing graduates?

-The English and Interdisciplinary Studies department has a strong presence in the Brookings community and in the region, serves the state in many ways.
+The School of English and Interdisciplinary Studies has a strong presence in the Brookings community and in the region, serves the state in many ways.
 Faculty members are heavily involved in the community, as well as community and regional professional organizations, serving wherever needed.
-The department supports community and state-wide events with speaking and teaching engagements through service learning, by educating students to become world citizens, and through campus and/or community and/or state/regional events such as the annual Consider the Century conference, the Great Plains Writers’ Conference and the Festival of Cultures (all at SDSU).
+The school supports community and state-wide events with speaking and teaching engagements through service learning, by educating students to become world citizens, and through campus and/or community and/or state/regional events such as the annual Consider the Century conference, the Great Plains Writers’ Conference and the Festival of Cultures (all at SDSU).

-- Members of the department are invited to speak at a number of local events, presenting literary, creative and cultural topics to participants.
+- Members of the school are invited to speak at a number of local events, presenting literary, creative and cultural topics to participants.
 For example, our creative writing faculty regularly give readings on campus and at community spaces such as the public library or Cottonwood Coffee.
 Other faculty members have contributed their expertise to public library series on specific authors, such as Louisa May Alcott.
 Other faculty members have led specific, adult-education-oriented series such as the Literature and Medicine series at the Sioux Falls VA Hospital (currently in its third year).

 - Service Learning is another aspect from which the community benefits.
 Several faculty members include service-learning projects (such as with Dakota Rural Action or the Flandreau Indian School) in their course framework.
 The capstone course in Peace and Conflict Studies requires a significant service-learning project of its students.

-- Students who take classes in the department are exposed, through literature and film, to new cultures and different customs.
+- Students who take classes within the school are exposed, through literature and film, to new cultures and different customs.
 Their horizons are broadened and they truly become world citizens by gaining a better understanding of the world.
 In the process, they learn to understand their own culture and customs better and they become more tolerant toward the foreign and different.
 Further, we have reached an agreement to pilot a dual-credit course with the Brookings High School (Fall 2012).
 The course we will offer is ENGL 101.

-- In order to showcase and promote different national and international world views, the department plays a major role in several cultural events on campus, such as the Consider the Century Conference, the Harding Distinguished Lecture Series, the Great Plains Writers Conference and Festival of Cultures (open to local students and the general public).
+- In order to showcase and promote different national and international world views, the school plays a major role in several cultural events on campus, such as the Consider the Century Conference, the Harding Distinguished Lecture Series, the Great Plains Writers Conference and Festival of Cultures (open to local students and the general public).

-In short, through a variety of service activities, the Department of English and Interdisciplinary Studies maintains productive relationships with the community and the state in several ways: by maintaining educational relationships with local and regional schools and institutions, preparing students for a more globalized future and by engaging in events that allow students and the general public to find enjoyment in cultural activity.
+In short, through a variety of service activities, the School of English and Interdisciplinary Studies maintains productive relationships with the community and the state in several ways: by maintaining educational relationships with local and regional schools and institutions, preparing students for a more globalized future and by engaging in events that allow students and the general public to find enjoyment in cultural activity.